vendablefall/blog.leet.cloud/_posts/2017-11-13-Creating-a-VPC-part-3.markdown

 **Testing the VPC we deployed in [Part 2]({{ site.url }}/aws/2017/06/17/Creating-a-VPC-part-2.html "Part 2")**
 <br>
 <br>
 Today in the third and final installation in our series we will be testing the VPC using the instances we deployed last time, to ensure everything is working properly.
-We will then enable internet traffic to the private subnet via our NAT instance, enough talking, lets get started.
+We will then enable internet traffic to the private subnet via our NAT instance, enough talking, let us get started.

-(Sorry about the delay in this post, my other blog www.littlekiwibus.com has been taking allot of my time recently leading to pebkac being neglected :-( )
+(Sorry for the delay in this post, my other blog www.littlekiwibus.com has been taking a lot of my time recently leading to pebkac being neglected :-( )

-I was using Windows10 as my OS for this guide which made puttygen necessary, if you are using a Linux distro or MacOS you can skip the first 4 steps.
-Instead of putty to ssh you can just use the inbuilt terminal!
+I was using Windows10 as my OS for this guide which made puttygen necessary if you are using a Linux distro or MacOS you can skip the first 4 steps.
+Instead of putty to ssh, you can just use the inbuilt terminal!
 (I have since swapped my primary OS to Linux Mint so no longer need putty and puttygen).
 To download Putty go [http://www.putty.org](here) and make sure you include PuttyGen.

-Below we see the Putty Gen GUI, youl want to "Load" your .pem file supplied by AWS, click Load, and locate your .pem file.
+Below we see the Putty Gen GUI, you'll want to "Load" your .pem file supplied by AWS, click Load, and locate your .pem file.

 [![]({{ site.url }}/assets/article_images/VPC3/36-puttygen.PNG)]({{ site.url }}/assets/article_images/VPC3/36-puttygen.PNG)